10 tips for using diagrams to ace the system design interview

 Start at the core

 When you start drawing your diagram, start with what you roughly think will be the core of your system, and draw it near the middle of the board.
-It might be tempting to start with what you're most comfortable with, or what comes to mind first, but given that the interview gives very little room for making big adjustments like redrawing an entire section, if you mismanage the space badly, it's going to result in a lot of mess.
-Also take into consideration that some people might not be tall enough to reach the top of the whiteboard.
+It might be tempting to start with what you're most comfortable with, or what comes to mind first.
+This has some drawbacks.
+The interview gives very little time cushion for making big adjustments like redrawing an entire section, if you mismanage the space badly, it's going to result in a lot of mess.
+This can distort your thinking as well as the interviewer's understanding of what you mean.
+Further, there are usually follow-up questions, and having a clean foundation sets you up for success for building upon the follow-ups.
+You should also take into consideration that some people might not be tall enough to reach the top of the whiteboard, and perceive to have more space than they actually have access to.
+If this is a concern for you before you start, tiptoe and draw a line or marking that indicates the upper bound of what you can draw to.

 So, plan ahead and spend some time knowing broadly what your design will consist of and which directions it might expand into.